a11ywatch/kayle/fast_htmlcs/README.md

 dependencies), and `build` (containing your auditor).
 You can then move (or symlink as appropriate) your `build` directory to a web-accessible location.

-Then grab or copy the JavaScript from the auditor bookmarklet from the [HTML_CodeSniffer site](https://squizlabs.github.io/HTML_CodeSniffer), replace the directory at the start (//squizlabs.github.io/HTML_CodeSniffer/build) with your local URL, and save as a new bookmarklet.

 ### Debug build